Tap here to get 5 Secrets to Stress Free Dinners

 The combination of chocolate and peanut butter is irresistible.
 It is my ultimate weakness.
 From Chocolate Peanut Butter No Bake Cookies to Peanut Butter Chocolate Bars, this delicious duo stars in many simple and delicious no-bake recipes.

 If you are like me and can’t resist this amazing combo, you absolutely are going to want to make these Peanut Butter Balls.
 They are a like Reese’s Peanut Butter Cups but in truffle form.
-These are perfect for a holiday dessert plate, but would also make a great neighbor gift.
+These are perfect for a holiday dessert plate, but would also make a great Christmas gift for your neighbors.

 How to Make Peanut Butter Balls

 1. Make the peanut butter dough.
-Combine the peanut butter, powdered sugar, and vanilla.
+Combine the peanut butter, powdered sugar, and vanilla in a large mixing bowl.

 2. Form into balls.
 Roll the peanut butter mixture into one-inch balls.
 See the tips below if your dough is too sticky or too crumbly.